iban121/Springboard/Capstone 3/README.md

 #### Features from the tweets

 The distribution of number of characters and the number of words seems to be bimodal for disaster tweets.
 This is not surprising as the number of words and the number of characters have a strong correlation between them.
-The average lenght of the words seem to be shorter for disaster tweets that those not about disasters, and we don't see the same bimodal trend.
+The average length of the words seem to be shorter for disaster tweets that those not about disasters, and we don't see the same bimodal trend.

 For both classes the number of characters in the tweets have a left skewed distribution unlike for the number of words which is somewhat symmetrical.
 The vertical lines in the graphs below illustrate the mean of the different classes for two classes for the number of characters, number of words, and the mean length of the words.